Atlantic City Expressway: History

-Tolls on the Atlantic City Expressway initially cost $0.75 at the Egg Harbor Toll Plaza and $0.15 at the Pleasantville Toll Plaza.
-In 1969, tolls increased to $1.00 at the Egg Harbor Toll Plaza and to $0.25 at the Pleasantville Toll Plaza.
+In the late 1980s, a third eastbound lane was added between the interchange with Route 73 and the Pleasantville Toll Plaza, while the number of lanes was increased at both the Egg Harbor and Pleasantville toll plazas.

 In 1991, the SJTA was created by the New Jersey Legislature to operate the Atlantic City Expressway, the Atlantic City International Airport, and operations of the Atlantic County Transportation Authority.

 On November 11, 1998, the Atlantic City Expressway started accepting E-ZPass for the payment of tolls; the expressway was the first toll road in New Jersey to use the electronic toll collection system.
 Tolls along the expressway increased on November 30, 1998, in order to fund a capital improvements plan, with the Egg Harbor Toll Plaza increasing to $2.00.

 In 2000, the Atlantic City Visitor Welcome Center opened in the median of the expressway near Atlantic City.
 Construction of the welcome center cost $3.5 million.
 The welcome center offered amenities including tourist information, T-shirts, restrooms, and E-ZPass sales.
-The Atlantic City Visitor Welcome Center closed on May 1, 2019, due to a lack of visitors.

-Many improvements have been made to the Atlantic City Expressway over the years.
-In the 1980s, a third eastbound lane was added between the Route 73 interchange and the Pleasantville Toll Plaza, while the number of lanes was increased at both the Egg Harbor and Pleasantville toll plazas.
-A new interchange with CR 689 on the border of Gloucester Township and Winslow Township was completed in 2000 for $5 million.
+THat same year, a new interchange with Berlin-Cross Keys Road (CR 689) on the border of Gloucester Township and Winslow Township was completed for $5 million.
 The completion of this interchange led to the increase of adjacent retail development.

-The Atlantic City–Brigantine Connector was completed on July 31, 2001, to connect the Atlantic City Expressway to the Marina district and Brigantine.
+The Atlantic City–Brigantine Connector was completed on July 31, 2001, to connect the Atlantic City Expressway to the Marina District and Brigantine.

+Exit 5 was built into a full interchange as part of a project completed in 2002.

 Traffic along the expressway peaked in 2008 with over 66.9 million vehicles; however, traffic volumes started to decline as Atlantic City was affected by the Great Recession and increased competition following the legalization of casino gambling in Pennsylvania.
 Tolls along the Atlantic City Expressway increased in 2009, with the Egg Harbor Toll Plaza toll increasing to $3.00.

-On November 21, 2008, work began on the reconstruction of Interchange 17, with completion on June 18, 2010.
+On November 21, 2008, work began on the reconstruction of exit 17, with completion on June 18, 2010.
 As a result of reconstructing this interchange, the SJTA approved raising the interchange toll to $3.00.
 This new rate is charged to motorists heading to or from the east along the Atlantic City Expressway at Route 50.
 The proposal drew opposition from area officials who felt the proposed rate was too high.
-The westbound exit and eastbound entrance at Interchange 17 were designed to be E-ZPass only, the first such interchange on the Atlantic City Expressway.
+The westbound exit and eastbound entrance at exit 17 were designed to be E-ZPass only, the first such interchange on the Atlantic City Expressway.